 In the Fall of 2002, I started taking my first computer science class at 29 and then three years later landed my first tech job at 32.
 It took me a bit to grasp computer programming since I was traveling when possible and working a full-time job in an unrelated field.
 All while taking computer science courses at a community college.

-A year later at 33 I became a freelance web developer, circa 2006.
-In 2011 at the age of 38 I accepted a job offer with the Walt Disney Company as a Web Developer working in a large team of engineers and QA.
+A year later at 33, I became a freelance web developer, circa 2006.
+In 2011 at the age of 38, I accepted a job offer with the Walt Disney Company as a Web Developer working in a large team of engineers and QA.
 Some of my coworkers were younger and some were older.
 It was not really an issue and I learned a lot in that environment.
-Our team leader which is the person that is one step higher in the hierarchy of developers was probably in his late 50’s maybe early 60’s and had been a tech manager at Yahoo prior to being at Disney.
+Our team leader who is the person that is one step higher in the hierarchy of developers was probably in his late 50’s maybe early 60s and had been a tech manager at Yahoo prior to being at Disney.
 He had been a Java developer all his career.
 We never saw him as old.
 We respected him for his leadership and mastery of his skillset.

 Technology has become a fundamental part of our daily lives such that you can end up using it for your personal use or for your business.
 I have even been contemplating placing my business under a management team and go work in the industry to better refine my tech skill.
 It’s never too late.
 What really matters is your contribution.
-I believe most software developers would rather work with a 50-something year-old competent developer than a 25 year-old incompetent developer.
+I believe most software developers would rather work with a 50-something-year-old competent developer than a 25-year-old “hot rod” that knows too much.

-If your end game is to be in business for yourself and so this way your killing two birds with one stone – making money you can put towards your future business and learning the ropes in a real world scenario.
+If your end game is to be in business for yourself, then this is a good way to kill two birds with one stone – making money you can put towards your future business and learning the ropes in a real-world scenario.
 If you can, work for free if it allows you to get closer to the person that makes the decisions.
 You can study how they operate.
-Studying and picking the mind of the decision-maker in a successful company would be an invaluable education experience.
+Studying and picking the mind of the decision-maker in a successful company would be an invaluable educational experience.
 You can’t get this type of education at a university and by the time you start your own business it’ll be too late.